 Once approved by the District, the approved application serves as the applicant’s notice of intent to enroll in the District or desired school within the District and obligates the student to attend the assigned school during the school year, unless:

 If after the conclusion of any school year a student wishes to return to the HAC or resident district, the student’s parent or legal guardian, or an emancipated student, shall provide notice and complete the Intent to Return to Resident District form no later than August 1.
-If the affected Board(s)/Board’s designee determine special circumstances exist, a student may be allowed to transfer to student’s HAC or resident district after the deadline.
+If the affected Board(s)/Board’s designee determines special circumstances exist, a student may be allowed to transfer to the student’s HAC or resident district after the deadline.

 Open Enrollment Application Standards

 The following standards will be used to accept or reject applications for open enrollment in the Sioux Fall School District.

 An Open Enrollment Application for a student in need of special education or special education and related services may be granted only if, after a review of all relevant student education records and direct communication with the student’s parent or guardian and representatives of the resident district, the District Special Education Administration determines that the District can provide an appropriate instructional program and facilities, including required transportation, if necessary, to meet the student’s needs.